nchlswhttkr/build-breaker/README.md

 ### [Bitbucket](https://bitbucket.org) [![Bitbucket Pipelines Build Status](https://img.shields.io/bitbucket/pipelines/nchlswhttkr/build-breaker.svg)](https://bitbucket.org/nchlswhttkr/build-breaker/addon/pipelines/home)

-Bitbucket allows repositories to be configured to [send notifications about builds](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html#Managewebhooks-create_webhookCreatingwebhooks).
+Bitbucket can be configured to [send notifications about builds](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html#Managewebhooks-create_webhookCreatingwebhooks) for your projects.

 - The URL for your webhook will be `https://lavutnnx0l.execute-api.ap-southeast-2.amazonaws.com/production/tip/bitbucket`
-- The actions that trigger the webhook should be **Build status created** and **Build status updated**
+- The webhook should be triggered by the **Build status created** and **Build status updated** actions

+---

 ## Setting up your own instance